erigones/esdc-docs/user-guide/howto/pxe-zone.rst

             set install-host <pxe-boot-host-IP-address>

+.. _netboot_install_configuration:

 Preparing HTTP Install Files
 ############################

+This section describes additional steps required for installation of new compute nodes from the network.
+A working PXE boot environment including an ErigonOS (SmartOS) platform archive available via TFTP are necessary requirements for any network installation of *Danube Cloud* - this is described in the :ref:`previous section <netboot_pxe_configuration>`.

+.. note:: When installing a new compute node, please make sure that you always install the :ref:`latest stable version <cn_image>`.

 * Download and unpack a *Danube Cloud* compute node :ref:`USB image <cn_image>`.